Rock climbing in the Grampians National Park

 Where is rock climbing permitted?

-No-impact rock climbing in the national park is permitted outside of the Special Protection Areas.
-Climbers must adhere to all National Park regulations.
+No-impact rock climbing in the national park is permitted outside of the Special Protection Areas, with the exception of Taipan Wall/Spurt Wall and some parts of the Bundaleer area (see section above).

-Rock climbing is currently permitted at Summerday Valley and Lookout Point Wall with a Licensed Tour Operator until 30 June 2020.
+Rock climbing is currently permitted at Summerday Valley and Lookout Point Wall with a Licensed Tour Operator.

 Rock climbing is also available in many other parks and reserves across Victoria.

-What are the impacts of climbing on the environment?
+What impacts can climbing have on the environment?

-Some rock climbing practices can have a negative impact on vegetation, including rare and endangered species, as a result of:
+As with other recreational activities, rock climbing can have a negative impact on the environment.
+Some rock climbing practices can impact vegetation, including rare and endangered species, as a result of:

 - the development of informal walking tracks, cutting scars throughout the wilderness, to gain access to hidden crags.
 This involves everything from incidental breakage of small tree branches to more intentional destruction.